autocrossblog/autocrossblog_astro/src/content/post/2016-02-29-how-to-drop-40lbs-from-your-2003-350z-new-seats.md

 ---
-layout: post
+publishDate: 2016-02-29T23:14:25+00:00
-title: How to drop 40lbs from your 2003 350z, new seats!
+title: "How to drop 40lbs from your 2003 350z, new seats!"
-date: '2016-02-29T23:14:25+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: how-to-drop-40lbs-from-your-2003-350z-new-seats
-image:
-categories: [ 350z, nissan ]
-description: Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest.
+excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
+author: chris
+url: 'how-to-drop-40lbs-from-your-2003-350z-new-seats'
+tags:  [ 350z, nissan ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 This weekend I spent some quality time finally working on the 350z before the upcoming autocross season (Dixie Champ Tour is coming up quickly).